2 Sophia University Junior College Division

 2-1-5 Number of courses offered

-In AY2012, the Sophia University Non-matriculated Student Program was introduced, allowing Junior College Division students to enroll in some courses offered at Sophia University, in addition to those offered at the Division.
-Hence, students now enjoy increasingly wider course options.
+The semester system was introduced in AY2005, and the number of courses offered has not largely changed since.
+In AY2012, the Sophia University Non-matriculated Student Program was introduced, allowing Junior College Division students to enroll in some courses offered at Sophia University, in addition to those offered at the Division, and students therefore enjoy increasingly wider options in their course selection now.

 2-1-6 Sophia Community College : number of courses offered and student enrollment